Cabeça Dinossauro: Accolades, legacy and re-release

 In a 2020 interview, Gavin compared the importance of the album for Titãs to that of A Night at the Opera for Queen.
 In a 2006 article for the Brazilian Rolling Stone, Britto commented:

 In 1997, Bizz magazine elected Cabeça Dinossauro as the best Brazilian pop rock album.
 In 2007, the Brazilian version of the magazine Rolling Stone elected it as the 19th greatest Brazilian album of all time.
 In September 2012, it was elected by the audience of Radio Eldorado FM, of Estadao.com e of Caderno C2+Música (both the latter belong to newspaper O Estado de S. Paulo) as the seventh best Brazilian album ever.

 In 2012, in order to celebrate the band's 30th anniversary, Cabeça Dinossauro was re-released, fully remastered and with a bonus disc containing the original demos for the songs, plus a previously unreleased track, "Vai pra Rua", an outtake of the album.
 The band also promoted a tour in which they performed the entire album respecting the original ordering of tracks.
 One of these performances was recorded and released as Cabeça Dinossauro ao Vivo 2012.
 Performing the album would help define the sound of the band's then next album, Nheengatu.

 In the next year, the remaining members of the band recorded a video for the title song, using images from the movie Vai que Dá Certo.
 Both the movie and the video feature Brazilian actors and humorists Fábio Porchat, Gregório Duvivier, Bruno Mazzeo, Lúcio Mauro Filho, Danton Mello e Natália Lage.

 In 2021, in celebration of its 35th anniversary, the album was re-released for a third time in CD format and containing only its original tracks.
+In 2022, it was elected as one of the best Brazilian music albums of the last 40 years by a O Globo poll which involved 25 specialists, including Charles Gavin, Nelson Motta, and others.